This article is a follow-up to my 2015 article on advice for mediums.

 First, try to get a handle on considering yourself more of a conscious creator or an artist than just a medium who talks to the dead for pay.
 This is only one way to be a conduit for translating the message, and there are many messages.

-In addition to my eBook, The Medium’s Toolkit, another helpful book for coming to terms with all the different ways you can be a medium is the book Daily Rituals: How Artists Work (for reference, here is the Amazon Link: https://amzn.to/2NL9VaP) by Mason Currey.
+In addition to my eBook, The Medium’s Toolkit, another helpful book for coming to terms with all the different ways you can be a medium is the book Daily Rituals: How Artists Work (Amazon Link) by Mason Currey.

 Mason started with a blog detailing the habits of all the best creators on earth and how they lived, and this became a book.